KCOP-TV: News operation

-On April 10, 2006, KCOP's newscast was expanded from 30 minutes to one hour, which made it the only Los Angeles station with an hour-long newscast at 11 p.m.
+On April 10, 2006, KCOP's newscast was expanded from 30 minutes to one hour, which made it the only Los Angeles station with an hour-long newscast at 11 pm.
 On August 14, 2006, the newscast was rebranded as My13 News to reflect the station's pending MyNetworkTV affiliation.
 With the purchase by Fox, many of KCOP's former staff either left the station or were released, reporter Hal Eisner was one of the remaining staffers who had been with KCOP since the Chris-Craft era, beginning there in the early 1990s.
 Before that, however, he had worked at KTTV for a time from 1987 to 1988.
 Today, Eisner files reports for KTTV.

 On December 1, 2008, KCOP shortened its 11 p.m. newscast to a half-hour, which became anchored by KTTV's 10 p.m. anchors Christine Devine and Carlos Amezcua, as it was considered an extension of the earlier newscast; the newscast's retitling to Fox News at 11 marked the end of a KCOP-branded and produced newscast.
 On September 10, 2012, KCOP launched a half-hour 7 p.m. newscast on weeknights that also used the Fox News branding; the newscast was also anchored by Amezcua and Devine.
 On August 9, 2013, KCOP announced the cancellation of its 7 and 11 p.m. newscasts, ending a five-decade run of news programming on the station; its final newscast aired on September 22, 2013.

-In 2018 and 2022, KCOP aired Good Day L.A. from 7 to 9 a.m. due to KTTV airing select FIFA World Cup matches in the morning hours.
+In 2018 and 2022, KCOP aired Good Day L.A. from 7 to 9 a.m. due to KTTV airing select FIFA World Cup matches in the morning.
 This marked a temporary return to news programming on KCOP since the cancellation of KTTV-produced newscasts in 2013.

-On February 14, 2022, KCOP began simulcasting programming from Fox Weather.
-Programming airs from 10 to 11 a.m. on weekdays, and from 4 to 6 a.m. on Sundays.
+On March 3, 2025, KTTV launched LA Live News Tonight, a weeknight prime time newscast from 8 to 10 p.m., which directly competes with KCAL-TV.
+KTTV's 11 p.m. newscast, Good Nite LA, is simulcast on KCOP.